cschladetsch/WorkFolder/Readme.md

 **All developers _must_ have [git-bash shell](https://gitforwindows.org/) installed on their workstation**.

-All developers *must* have their `work` folder mapped to a logical drive, and designated by the system environment variable WORK_DIR.
+All developers *must* have their `work` folder mapped to a logical drive, and designated by the system environment variable `WORK_DIR`.
 Typically this is `w:`, but it could be anything.

 - This can be done by follow the steps laid out [here](doc/SubstSetup.md)